richard-scryber/scryber.core/docs/drawing_fonts.rst

 .. image:: images/drawingFontsCustomSoln.png

-If we generate a document now we can see the updated output
+If we generate the document below now we can see the output with the included fonts.

 .. code-block:: xml